-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued For the years ended December 31, 2012 and 2011 b) Market Risk - Non-trading or Banking Book ii) Currency risk
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued

+b) Market Risk - Non-trading or Banking Book

+ii) Currency risk

 Currency risk represents the risk of change in the value of financial instruments due to changes in foreign exchange rates.
-The Board has set limits on positions by currencies, which are monitored daily, and hedging strategies are also used to ensure that positions are maintained within the limits.
+The Board has set limits on positions by currencies, which are monitored daily, and hedging strategies are also used to ensure that positions are maintained within the limits

-The table below shows the currencies to which the Bank has a significant exposure as at December 31, 2012 & 2011 on its non-trading monetary assets and liabilities and forecasted cash flows.
+The table below shows the currencies to which the Bank has a significant exposure as at December 31, 2013 & 2012 on its non-trading monetary assets and liabilities and forecasted cash flows.
 The analysis calculates the effect of reasonable possible movement of the currency rate against SAR, with all other variables held constant, on the consolidated income statement (due to the fair value of the currency sensitive non-trading monetary assets and liabilities) and equity (due to change in fair value of currency swaps and forward foreign exchange contracts used as cash flow hedges).
 A positive effect shows a potential increase in consolidated income statement or equity; whereas a negative effect shows a potential net reduction in consolidated income statement or equity.

 Currency Exposures Change in Effect on net

+As at December 31, 2013 currency rate in % income

+(SAR million) .1 4 70

+USD +1 6.70

+EUR +1 1.24

+GBP +1 (0.12)

+JPY +1 0.25

+Others +1 0.03

+Currency Exposures Change in currency Effect on net

-As at December 31, 2012 currency rate in % income
+As at December 31, 2012 rate in % income

 USD +1 8.40

 EUR +1 0.79

 GBP +1 0.03

 JPY +1 0.06

 Others +1 0.06

-Currency Exposures Change in currency Effect on net

-Currency Exposures As at December 31, 2011 Change in currency rate in % Effect on net income

-9

-As at December 31, 2011 rate in % income

-As at December 31, 2011 USD rate in % +1 income 6.28

-As at December 31, 2011 USD EUR rate in % +1 +1 income 6.28 1.49